CoherenceResearchCollaboration/RecursiveGeometry/README.md

 Connection to the preprint.
 This module operationalizes the Thread‑Frame (Def.
 D2) with β=log10α (Eq.
 3) and returns the intercepts χ and tilt diagnostics used throughout the results; the quadratic term is included “locally, if AIC demands” (Eq.
 2).

-7) (Optional) Intercepts & isotope mass checks
+# 7) (Optional) Intercepts & isotope mass checks

 With slope locked near β=log₁₀α, intercepts χ transport reduced mass and Z²; matched towers can be used to estimate isotope shifts (Eq.
 5a) and check hydrogenic collapse (Eq.
 5b).
 The preprint reports hydrogenic collapse at millidex precision and labels H↦D as data‑limited in this run (single tower).

 Reminder for D I: keep μ=1.0 in the levels‑only pipeline (γ discovery); treat μ in the intercept stage (χ transport).
 This prevents circularity and matches the study design (§3.1 note).

-Known limitations (read this)
+Known limitations (read this):

-	•	Catalog sparsity at high γ.
+Catalog sparsity at high γ.
 Sparse NIST coverage can truncate tails and under‑estimate terminal depths by a photon or two; this principally affects tail diagnostics and any ladder‑terminus analysis.
 (Preprint, “Limitations of the work”.)

-	•	D I is currently data‑limited.
+D I is currently data‑limited.
 Only one matched tower survived reliability gates in our run, so reference statistics for H↦D were not computed.
 Treat current D I outputs as exploratory.
 (Preprint Table 5.)

-	•	Site factors.
+Site factors.
 Intercepts include a tower/site factor F site  F_\text{site} Fsite (quantum‑defect/relativistic/correlation bundle) not yet explicitly modeled here; precision mass extraction across non‑hydrogenic ions requires tower‑resolved electronic factors (future work).
 (Preprint §5.1.)

-Notes on the mass estimator test with D I (WIP).
+# Notes on the mass estimator test with D I (WIP):

 In our present D I runs, the matched‑tower count is low and permutation tests are under‑powered, consistent with the preprint’s “data‑limited” status.
 We therefore state openly that D I results are inconclusive and that expanded coverage is future work.
 Outputs go under data/results/resonance_inventory_D_I_micro/ (same file patterns as the main sweep).

 Suggested minimal D I YAML (data/meta/D_I.yaml):